opendocsg/slw-judgments-backfill/2014_SGHC_70/report.md

  The need for a judge to state the reasons for his decision is no mere technicality, nor does it depend mainly on the rules of court.
 It is an important part of a judge's duty in every case, when he gives a final judgment at the end of a trial, to state the grounds of his decision, unless there are special reasons, such as urgency, for not doing so.

 67     A duty to give reasons must, in this context, entail the duty to give _sufficient_ reasons that adequately engage with the unique circumstances of each case.
-In _Thong Ah Fat v PP_ [2012] 1 SLR 676 (“ _Thong Ah Fat_ ”) the Court of Appeal took account of the fact that the requirement to give reasons would increase costs and result in delays but concluded at [30]:
+In _Thong Ah Fat v PP_ <span class="citation">[2012] 1 SLR 676</span> (“ _Thong Ah Fat_ ”) the Court of Appeal took account of the fact that the requirement to give reasons would increase costs and result in delays but concluded at [30]:

  We think that the correct response to these concerns is to have a standard of explanation which corresponds to the requirements of the case rather than to reject the duty totally.
 The key is to strike an appropriate balance.
 While such anxieties do not warrant outright rejection of the duty altogether, they have been taken into account quite rightly in dispensing with reasons in certain cases and matters (see below at [32]–[33]), in accepting the appropriateness of abbreviated oral reasons in some situations, and in adjusting the level of detail required of the statement of reasons to suit the circumstances in other cases. [emphasis in original]